 - CBS in its development of CBS Sports Radio, a 24-hour, seven-day-a-week lineup of national programming from CBS RADIO and CBS Sports

-- Mubadala Development Company PJSC, a public joint stock company wholly owned by the Government of the Emirate of Abu Dhabi, as a member of the consortium including the Sony Corporation, in the consortium's $2.2 billion agreement to acquire EMI Music Publishing, the music publishing arm of EMI) for $2.2 billion and its management of the JV
+- A consortium led by Mubadala Development Company PJSC, a public joint stock company wholly owned by the Government of the Emirate of Abu Dhabi, in its joint venture with Sony Corporation to acquire EMI Music Publishing (the music publishing arm of EMI) for $2.2 billion and its management of the JV

 - Citadel Broadcasting in its $2.5 billion acquisition by Cumulus Media

-- General Electric in its $535 million acquisition of a stake in China XD Electric Co.
+- General Electric Company in its $535 million acquisition of a stake in China XD Electric Co.